Killing of Charles Walton: Ann Tennant

 Ann Tennant was a resident of Long Compton, fifteen miles from Lower Quinton, and was murdered at the age of eighty.
 On 15 September 1875, at about 8 o'clock in the evening, Ann Tennant left her house to buy a loaf of bread.
 On her way back, she met some farm workers returning home from harvesting in the fields.
 One of the group was a local man, James Heywood, who had known Ann's family for many years.
 Heywood was simple-minded and was seen as something akin to a village idiot.
 It is known that he had also been drinking cider.
 Without warning he attacked Ann Tennant with a pitchfork, stabbing her in the legs and head.

 A local farmer named Taylor heard the commotion and ran to Ann's aid.
 He restrained Heywood until a constable arrived.
 Ann was taken to her daughter's house but died of her injuries at around 11.15 that night.
 Heywood claimed that Ann was a witch and that there were other witches in the village whom he intended to deal with in the same way.
 Although committed to trial for murder, he was found not guilty on the grounds of insanity and spent the rest of his life in Broadmoor Criminal Lunatic Asylum.
 He is recorded as dying there, at the age of 59, in the first half of 1890.

 On 13 February 1954, the eve of the ninth anniversary of Walton's murder, the Daily Mirror revisited the killing of Ann Tennant and alleged similarity between that event and Walton's murder.
 The report stated: "The police have found one other link between the killings, but I am pledged not to reveal it."
-One possible explanation was that the police had discovered that Charles Walton and Ann Tennant were related.

-Charles Walton had a first cousin, twice removed, named John Haynes.
-In December 1867, John Haynes married Sarah Cook whose first cousin, once removed, was Elizabeth Clifton, the wife of Joseph Tennant, Ann Tennant's eldest son.

-Alternatively, the police may have believed there was a closer connection: Charles Walton's great-grandparents were Thomas Walton and Ann Smith.
-Ann Smith was Ann Tennant's maiden name and she was born in 1794.
-It is feasible that it was she who married Thomas Walton on 2 January 1812 in Ebrington, Gloucestershire, when she would have been 17 or 18.
-She could then have given birth to William Walton, the victim's grandfather, in 1814 and, assuming that her husband subsequently died, could have married John Tennant in April 1819 in Long Compton.
-If this tenuous possibility were to be proved true, Ann Tennant was Charles Walton's great-grandmother.